KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 This is an example to describe scenarios.
 I implement scenarios with data-driven testing style with Turnip.
-Turnip allow us to describe tests with national languages.
+Turnip allow us to describe tests with natural languages.
 This scenario is close to end-user.
 So, I chose the national language to describe the scenarios.